 Composes, edits, and publishes materials for distribution to the public.

 Coordinates the processing and/or production of documents in accordance with established time lines.

 May provide work direction and training to employees in the work of the office.

 May conduct training sessions for staff on processes and procedures related to the operations of a major organizational unit.

 Performs related duties as assigned.

-An Administrative Aide applies a thorough knowledge of established procedures and policies in the areas of: budgeting, procurement and contracts, asset management, personnel, payroll, the production of a college’s schedule of classes and catalog, and other centralized administrative activities for a major organizational unit.
+An Administrative Operations Technician applies a thorough knowledge of established procedures and policies in the areas of: budgeting, procurement and contracts, asset management, personnel, payroll, the production of a college’s schedule of classes and catalog, and other centralized administrative activities for a major organizational unit.
 Proficiency in the methods, procedures, and policies utilized in the Los Angeles Community College District is of greater importance than a broad knowledge of the general principles and practices of office administration.
 May perform lead duties.
 Use of computers and advanced software applications is an integral aspect of the duties.

 An Administrative Assistant performs a variety of responsible administrative support duties to relieve an administrator or manager of administrative details relative to the business operations of the assigned office or department